 The Company makes judgements in assessing its assets estimated useful lives and in determining estimated residual values, as applicable.
 Depreciation and amortization are calculated on the straight-line method, based on the estimated useful lives of the assets.

 These estimates are based on analysis of the assets' lifecycles and potential value at the end of its useful life.
-The assets residual values and useful lives are reviewed, and adjusted if appropriate, at each statement of financial position date.
+The assets residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.